The Electric Mine conference

 Electrification to maximise productive capacity

-The second edition of the Battery Electric Vehicle guideline – an overview of the available standards around BEV implementation underground
+The second edition of the Battery Electric Vehicle guideline – a collaborative effort to advance the technology

 10:45 – 11:00 Coffee Break